emichael/dslabs/README.md

 DSLabs is a new framework for creating, testing, model-checking, visualizing, and debugging distributed systems lab assignments.
-The framework is based around message-passing state machines (also known as I/O automata or distributed actors), which we call *nodes*.
+The framework is built around message-passing state machines (also known as I/O automata or distributed actors), which we call *nodes*.
 These basic units of a distributed system consist of a set of message and timeout handlers; these handlers define how the